 Dosage is based on age on the day of the vaccination, not a child’s size or weight.

 The vaccination process

 Depending on which brand of COVID-19 vaccine your child receives, they will need two to three doses to be considered fully vaccinated.
 The Centers for Disease Control and Prevention (CDC) has comprehensive information about the vaccination process on their website.

 Reported side effects are mild, temporary and like those experienced after routine vaccines.
-Children over 5 tend to experience the same side effects as adults do: a mild fever, muscle or joint aches, chills, a headache or fatigue.
+Children older than 5 tend to experience the same side effects as adults do: a mild fever, muscle or joint aches, chills, a headache or fatigue.
 Children age 4 and younger more commonly experienced side effects after the second dose of the vaccine.
 These included swollen lymph nodes, irritability or crying, sleepiness or loss of appetite.
 Kids might feel pain or discomfort at the injection site, or they might see some redness or swelling where the shot was given.